 (d) For non-federal permittees, the district engineer will notify the prospective permittee within 45 days of receipt of a complete pre-construction notification whether NHPA section 106 consultation is required.
 If NHPA section 106 consultation is required, the district engineer will notify the non-Federal applicant that he or she cannot begin the activity until section 106 consultation is completed.
-If the non-Federal applicant has not heard back from the Corps within 45 days, the applicant must still wait for notification from the Corps.
+If the non-Federal applicant must still wait for notification from the Corps.